Claryyy/boozy-trio/README.md

 This app has been built using Vue3 + Vite, TypeScript and Vitest.

+## This app is hosted on Netlify

+You can access this app at the following URL: [https://wondrous-biscochitos-8eb655.netlify.app](https://wondrous-biscochitos-8eb655.netlify.app).

 ## To run this app via Docker (recommended)

 First, make sure you have Docker installed and running